larrydiamond/ArchitectureUnitTests/README.md

 | SPRING_BOOT_SERVICES_SHOULD_NOT_CALL_CONTROLLERS  | A rule that checks that Spring Boot Services do not access Spring Boot Controllers  |
 | SPRING_BOOT_REPOSITORIES_SHOULD_NOT_CALL_CONTROLLERS  | A rule that checks that Spring Boot Repositories do not access Spring Boot Controllers  |
 | SPRING_BOOT_REPOSITORIES_SHOULD_NOT_CALL_SERVICES  | A rule that checks that Spring Boot Repositories do not access Spring Boot Services |

+## Why arent you just freezing rule violations?

+Your choice of how to handle violations is up to you.
+You may elect to ignore the rule or to freeze violations, but that choice is something your team should discuss.

 ## Contributing